Introduction: How to Enjoy Paris Without Overspending

-Here are the most expensive mistakes tourists make in Paris — and how you can avoid them.
+In this guide, we’ll highlight the most expensive mistakes tourists make in Paris — and show you exactly how to avoid them, so your trip is both memorable and budget-friendly.

 1. Taking Taxis from the Airport